Call us on 01922 234 400

 Being only a 20-minute train ride from Grand Central, NYBG is truly beautiful throughout the year with so many seasonal exhibitions.
 A nice getaway from the city by being surrounded by nature and the irresistible aura of flowers.
 The botanical garden offers a tranquil escape and is in the heart of New York City.
 From exotic orchids to themed gardens, as you explore throughout your heart will skip with each corner.
 A definite must-see as a contrast to the busy city life of NYC.

-4. Governors island
+4. Governors Island

 Enjoy a ferry ride 10 minutes long and only 4 dollars for an adult round trip!
 Governors Island has a laid-back vibe with an iconic view of the financial district with plenty of trails to walk or bike on.
 The island has a fascinating history dating back to the early colonial period.
 It has served various roles, including military forts and a Coast Guard base.
 Visitors can explore historic sites such as Fort Jay and Castle Williams, gaining insight into the island's storied past.
 Additionally, throughout the warmer months, Governors Island hosts a variety of concerts, festivals, and events, there is always something happening!